carmancater/an-introduction-to-statistical-learning-with-applications-in-python/Chapter 04 - Classification/Ch 4 Conceptual.md

 $$\frac{1}{\frac{1}{e^{-6 + 0.05X_1 + 3.5}} + 1} = 0.5$$

-Dividing through both sides by 0.5 and multiplying both sides by the denominator of the left hand side, and simplifying yeilds:
+Dividing through both sides by 0.5 and multiplying both sides by the denominator of the left hand side, and simplifying yields:

 $$e^{-6 + 0.05X_1 + 3.5} = 1$$